Kailasa Temple, Ellora: Construction method

 The Kailasa Temple is notable for its vertical excavation—carvers started at the top of the original rock and excavated downward.
 The traditional methods were rigidly followed by the master architect which could not have been achieved by excavating from the front.

 A medieval Marathi legend appears to refer to the construction of the Kailasa temple.
-The earliest extant text to mention this legend is Katha-Kalapataru by Krishna Yajnavalki (c.
+The earliest extant text to mention this legend is Katha-Kalpataru by Krishna Yajnavalki (c.
 1470-1535 CE).
 According to this legend, the local king suffered from a severe disease.
 His queen prayed to the god Ghrishneshwar (Shiva) at Elapura to cure her husband.
 She vowed to construct a temple if her wish was granted, and promised to observe a fast until she could see the shikhara (top) of this temple.
-After the king was cured, she requested him to build a temple immediately, but multiple architects declared that it would take months to build a temple complete with a shikhara.
+After the king was cured, she requested him to build a temple immediately, but architects declared that it would take months to build a temple complete with a shikhara.
 One architect named Kokasa assured the king that the queen would be able to see the shikhara of a temple within a week's time.
 He started building the temple from the top, by carving a rock.
 He was able to finish the shikhara within a week's time, enabling the queen to give up her fast.
 The temple was named Manikeshwar after the queen.
 M. K. Dhavalikar theorises that Kokasa was indeed the chief architect of the Kailasa temple, which may have been originally known as Manikeshwar.
-Multiple 11th-13th century inscriptions from central India mention architects born in the illustrious family of Kokasa.
+Many 11th–13th century inscriptions from central India mention architects born in the illustrious family of Kokasa.